Applications for Master by research and PhDs are accepted year round. Please follow the steps below to complete your application.

 Swinburne offers various research scholarships based on merit, and please visit our scholarships page for more information.

-There will be four rounds of scholarships per year and the closing dates are:
+There will be four rounds of scholarships per year.

 Find a supervisor